JMOrbegoso/Dotfiles-for-Windows-11/README.md

     - Install Yarn using Volta in Ubuntu.
     - Install TypeScript using Volta in Ubuntu.
     - Install Yarn-Upgrade-All using Volta in Ubuntu.
-    - Install Angular CLI using Volta in Ubuntu.
     - Install NestJS CLI using Volta in Ubuntu.
   - Install Golang in Ubuntu.
   - Install HUGO in Ubuntu.